minshyee/minshyee/README.md

   </div>
 </body>
 </br>
-🔭 I’m currently finding new place to work </br>
+🔭 I’m currently looking for a new place to work </br>
 🌱 I’m still learning ML, DL,  Math